CapSap/paddy-mern-5/README.md

 # paddy-mern-5
 ## Description
-A click and collect coordination app.
+A click and collect coordination app for a retail store.
 This is attempt number 5 at creating this app.
 Going to use typescript and the MERN stack This app is designed to replace several google sheets which are used to coordinate tasks and data flow between a central ecommerce location and 7 shop front locations.